Your reputation precedes you.

 Have more questions?
 Find more information in Honor Code FAQs.

-Professor Don Stone is the designated Process Aide for 2017-18.
+Professor Liz Keyes is the designated Process Aide for 2018-19.
 Each year, the Dean appoints a full-time faculty member to serve as a "Process Aide" for students who are involved in Honor Code proceedings.
 At the student's request, the Process Aide will provide information about the Honor Code process and alternatives available at each stage.
 The Process Aide is not the student's attorney.

-Day students: Matthew Allison, Emily Berg, James Beslity, Joshua Gorsky, Alexis Holiday, Saad Malik, Ashley Simmons
+Day students: Sumbul Alam, Matthew Allison, John Anderson, Emily Berg, James Beslity, Raquel Flynn, Alexis Holiday, Stacey Lounsbury, Saad Malik, Adrian Martinez

-Evening students: Beatrice Campbell, Jasmine England, Justin Hoy, Brendan Loughran, Mathew Moldawer, Alicia Morales, John Whitney
+Evening students: Beatrice Thomas, Jasmine England, Justin Hoy, Brendan Loughran, John Whitney

 New Honor Board members are selected in the spring of each year.
 Members are expected to be available for monthly meetings and to serve in various capacities when a complaint is filed.
 Applicants must have a GPA of at least 2.75, have no prior Honor Code violations and must be a J.D. student.